lederer/react-showtime/README.md

 -   `rise`
 -   `scale`

-Specify a preset by passing its name as the sole parameter to `useShowtime` or as the value of `Showtime`'s `transition` prop.
+Specify a transition by passing its name as the sole parameter to `useShowtime` or as the value of `Showtime`'s `transition` prop.

 `useShowtime` also accepts an object instead of a string, in which case pass `{ transition: <transition name> }`.